Scola, Giorgio Enrico

 Giorgio Enrico Scola was born in 1916 in the coastal town of San Remo, in the Ligurian region of northern Italy.

-Although the exact date of his migration remains uncertain, Giorgio moved to England as a young man—likely in the mid to late 1930s—seeking opportunity and stability abroad.
+Although the exact date of his migration remains uncertain, Giorgio moved to England as a young boy in the early 1920s with his parents.
 By 1940, he was living in Reading, Berkshire.
-Before the war interrupted everything, he was working toward a career that would later define his post war years: draughtsman and assistant architect.
+Before the war interrupted everything, he was studying to be an architect.

 Everything changed on 11 June 1940.
 Italy had just entered the Second World War on the side of Germany, and the British government responded with mass arrests of Italian nationals living in the UK.
 Giorgio, only 23 years old, was detained at Henley Police Station before being transferred to Reading Barracks.
 From there, he entered the chaotic and often improvised network of internment facilities.
 His journey took him first to Dixon’s Holiday Camp, then to Paignton Station, and finally to Warth Mills, a derelict cotton mill in Bury that had been hastily converted into a transit camp.